burgerkingeater/tf-tips/tf_debug.md

 All of the following commands are run under the [root dir of TF repo](https://github.com/tensorflow/tensorflow/).

+All of the commands takes 1 hour first time as it needs to build the entire TF project, but subsequent run is very fast.

 # run Python unit tests
 ```
 bazel test --test_output=all --verbose_failures -c opt  //tensorflow/python/data/kernel_tests:unbatch_test
 ```
-First time run takes 1 hour first time as it needs to build the whole TF projects, but subsequent run is very fast.

 # run C++ unit tests